Ngiao rebellion: Early days

 On 25 July, 50 Ngiao rioters stormed the local police station in Phrae and due to the small amount of officers inside, easily took over the station and seized weapons, killing numerous policemen.
 Despite warnings, Phraya Chaiboon had not permit the police to have ammunition, most likely as he did not trust the police as they were recruited locally.
 Afterwards, rioters destroyed telegraph lines and stormed the governor Phraya Chaiboon's residence.
 However, Chaiboon had already fled the town with his wife Lady Yean to seek help.
 With the governor gone, the rioters took the treasury's money totalling 46,910 Baht and killed the remaining servants in the building.
 The rebels also managed to equip themselves with Austro-Hungarian Mannlicher–Schönauer rifles after storming the police station.
 They then went to the local prison to increase their numbers from 50 to 300.
 In the chaos, many villagers fled Phrae, although the rioters told the town folk that they would not be harmed but instead the Siamese who ruled over them.
-Their numbers soon increased with local villagers joining their cause.
+Led by Phaka Mong, their numbers soon increased with local villagers joining their cause.
 The leaders, Slapochai and Phaka Mong, travelled to Khum Chao Luang where they convinced Phiriya Theppawong there to join their cause and to also provide food and weapons.
 The rebels also presented their case to British officials in the town who were employed by the Siamese Forestry Department.
-The Shans were led by Phaka Mong.
+Paka Mong stated the Shans' situation of "constant oppression by the Siamese officials" and their demand to oust the oppressive Siamese and restore the ruler's former power.

 On 26 July, the Ngiao began hunting ethnic Central Thais (Siamese), but also encouraged their murder through prizes totalling 400 Baht per person, including women and children.

 Three days after fleeing Phrae, Chaiboon went to local villagers in Ban Rong Kat to beg for food.
 In hopes of taking a prize, one of the villagers reported Chaiboon to the rioters and he was later arrested.
 Once back in Phrae, the Shan began forcing him to give up Phrae to the Shan, although he never signed.
 Chaiboon was later killed by one of the rioters, Jeong Shen, after challenging them to kill him.
 The site of Chaiboon's death is now a monument and Chaiboon was later promoted to Phraya Ratcharittanon Paholpolpakdee.
 Along with Chaiboon, numerous Siamese officials were murdered.
 However the former treasurer of the Phrae, Phra Wichai Racha, hid three Siamese government officials from being murdered by rioters.
 In addition to the local residents, Westerners were unharmed such as Dr. Thomas who led an American Presbyterian mission in Phrae.
 In total, 20 Siamese officials were murdered, making it the largest massacre of Central Thai officials in Northern Thailand.